Dianeod/docs-1/docs/ml/nlp/userguide/tensorflow.md

 ## Sentimental Analysis

-Using the same pre built model that's used in `.nlp.sentiment`, sentences can be scored for their negative, positve and neutral sentiment using tensorflow tokenization.
+Using the same pre built model used in `.nlp.sentiment`, sentences can be scored for their negative, positve and neutral sentiment using tensorflow tokenization.

 ### `.nlp.tf.sentiment`

 _Sentiments of a sentence using tensorflow tokenization_

-Syntax: `.nlp.tf.sentiment[txt;tk]
+Syntax: `.nlp.tf.sentiment[txt;tok]`

 Where

 - `text` is a string
-- `tk` is the tokenization to be applied
+- `tok` is the form of tokenization to be implemented

 returns a dictionary or table containing the sentiment of the text.